underwateroverlander/Docker-NNM/Readme.md

 # Before We Begin

 Please ensure that the directory is moved out of Downloads and placed somewhere more appropriate such as Documents.
-Before beginning installation, go ahead and retrieve a Standalone NNM Activation Code unless you intend to manage it through a Tenable.sc instance.
+Before beginning installation, go ahead and retrieve a standalone NNM Activation Code from your Tenable Community portal unless you intend to manage it through a Tenable.sc instance.
 The hostname will be nnm.local, but feel free to change it.
 Later iterations will include a script to automatically add it to Tenable.sc using the pyTenable suite.

 # Usage